 The Romanian Greek-catholic Cardinal Iuliu Hossu (1885-1970) in his final days of life, with forced domicile in the Orthodox monastery of Caldarusani.
 In June 2019, Iuliu Hosu was beatified with other six peer bishops, victims of Communist repression.

-After his 1955 release from Sighet Communist prison, the Romanian Greek-catholic bishop was placed under house arrest and the constant surveillance of Securitate in different Orthodox monasteries until his death.
-He was never allowed to come back to Cluj Napoca, the Transylvanian city where his bishopry was based.
+After his 1955 release from Sighet Communist prison, the Romanian Greek-catholic bishop was placed under house arrest and constant surveillance of Securitate in different Orthodox monasteries until his death.
+He was never allowed to go back to Cluj Napoca, the Transylvanian city where his bishopry was based.

-With the forced domicile in Caldarusani, an Orthodox monastery close to Bucharest, the 85-year Romanian Cardinal reread the solemn Union Resolution of Transylvania with the Romanian Kingdom he had proclaimed, while a young 32 years of age bishop, at Alba Iulia's Great National Assembly, on December 1, 1918.
+With the forced domicile in Caldarusani, an Orthodox monastery close to Bucharest, the 85-year Romanian Cardinal reread the solemn Union Resolution of Transylvania with the Romanian Kingdom he had proclaimed while a young 32 years of age bishop, at Alba Iulia's Great National Assembly, on December 1, 1918.

 ”With a faded voice, but an unaging love” as himself put it, Blessed Iuliu Hossu left us this moving testimony of the greatest moment of the Romanian history.